bohrium/perturb/rebut/synth.markdown

 We thank the reviewers R1, R2, and R4 for their constructive feedback on our ideas and writing.
 We have revised our manuscript as described below.

-**NARRATIVE AND ACCESSIBILITY**
+**ACCESSIBILITY**

-We thank R2 for advocating for accessibility.
-We now compartmentalize our core learning-dynamical narrative from the physical ideas that inspired it.
-Thus, we plainly state our main results in a new **stand-alone** sub-section (2.2), and we explicitly discuss the meanings of and possible pathologies in the limits we take --- as applied to real, non-asymptotic scenarios.

-We have also completely revised our tutorial appendix.
+We thank R2 for championing accessibility.
+We now isolate our core SGD narrative from its physical inspiration.
+We plainly state key results in a new stand-alone Sect (3.2) and we discuss how our limits map onto real, non-asymptotic scenarios.
+We systematize our tutorial appendix.
+Instead of the example (Sect 1.2, now an appendix), our intro now overviews our gameplan and concrete goals: to derive force laws (e.g. that SGD avoids high-C areas) that may usefully aid the intuition of practitioners.

-We also ground our future directions (lagrangian; gravity; Sect 5) in their computational implications, integrating them with the relevant pre-conclusion sections (3.3, 3.1).
+As R4 highlighted, our inlined claims require discussion.
+We now indicate which claims are routine to check and which claims are justified in the appendices.
+We also more precisely phrase claims such as those below:

+RE: "smoothed landscape": the diagram [[image A]] contains a subdiagram [[image B]] = C*H; by a routine check, [[B]] gives the leading-order loss increase when we convolve the landscape with a C-shaped Gaussian.
+Since [[A]] connects [[B]] to the test measurement using 1 edge, it couples [[B]] to the linear part of the test landscape --- and hence represents a displacement of weights away from high [[B]].
+In short, [[A]] depicts descent on a smoothed landscape.

+RE: "implicit metric": to define SGD or to measure H's width, we need a metric.
+Prior work relating gengap to H-width chose a metric arbitrarily.
+We proved that {measuring H-width with the metric used to define SGD} yields a gengap estimator.
+We thus show that the choice of optimizer modulates how curvature and gengap relate.

 **REAL-WORLD APPLICABILITY**

 We thank R4, R1 for probing the limitations of our analysis.
-Sect 4.1 now highlights that our un-re-summed test loss predictions fail for small (eta T), e.g. after CIFAR accuracy has improved only ~**XXX**% to convergence.
+Sect 4.1 now shows that our un-resummed test loss predictions fail for small (eta T), e.g. after CIFAR accuracy has improved only ~**XXX** points.
+We expected this due to accumulating error.

-Our main technical contribution, the re-summed force laws, agree with experiment for **long times**.
-E.g., Fig 6(left) validated our entropic force prediction on a synthetic dataset for T=10000, during which the weights drifted ~5 times farther than the problem's natural length scale.
-We now include an analogous plot for CIFAR convnets trained for 1000 updates on 100 points;
-our 3rd order predictions explain ~**XXX**% of the variance in final weights.
+Our resummed force laws agree with experiment for large T.  E.g., Fig 6.a showed an experiment on synthetic data with T=10000, during which the weights drifted ~5x farther than the problem's length scale.
+We now present an analogous plot for CIFAR (T=1000, N=100); our eta^3 predictions explain ~**XXX**% of the variance in final weights.

-Though our test loss predictions eventually fail due to accumulating error, we have shown that our force laws remain valid in real training scenarios.
-Our results --- e.g. that SGD avoids high-covariance weights and that it dis-aligns the hessian from the current covariance --- thus equip practitioners to reason about which minima SGD prefers.
+As our force laws (e.g. that SGD avoids high-C weights and that it dis-aligns the H from the current C) are valid in real training scenarios, they equip practitioners to reason about the minima SGD prefers.

-While Newton's Laws are most falsifiable in a vaccuum, they shed qualitative light even on automobiles with unknown friction laws.
-Our theory, though most stringently testable in simple cases, likewise illuminates real-world SGD.

 **ENGLISH AND NOTATION**

-We have combed through the text to reduce jargon, to prefer idioms, and to coordinate our notation between pages, e.g.:
+We have improved the text by reducing jargon, preferring idioms, and coordinating our notation between pages, e.g.:

 We have omitted vague words such as "precision" in "precision test".